New Ad Campaign Spotlights Pregnancy Resource Centers in Critical Markets

 COLORADO SPRINGS, Colo., Sept.
-8, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Save the Storks announced today the second phase of its awareness campaign in two "mission critical" markets: California and Florida.
+8, 2021 /PRNewswire/ -- Save the Storks announced today the second phase of its awareness campaign in two "mission critical" markets: California and Florida.
 According to the research group Abort 73, 22 and 24 percent of all pregnancies are aborted in California and Florida, respectively.

 This new awareness campaign focuses on connecting women with local pregnancy resource centers (PRCs) in two critical markets: Options, A Women's Care Center in La Puente, CA, A Woman's Choice in Lakeland, FL and Choices Clinic in Brandon, FL.
 The goal is to ensure women know where and how to get the care they need.
 Women facing unplanned pregnancies will also be directed to mobile medical units, known as "Stork Buses" in their communities.